gojical/hitchhikers-guide-to-sqlalchemy/relationships/README.md

 # lets fetch the person object from the DB
 person = session.query(Person).filter(Person.id == 1).first()

-# a small test to see if we get the offecnes of the selected user.
+# a small test to see if we get the offences of the selected user.
 print "%s's Offence:" % person.name
 for offence in person.offences:
     print "offence: %s" % offence.description

-# commit object to the database and close the session
+# commit objects to the database and close the session
 session.commit()
 session.close()
 ```